IBM/charts/stable/ibm-dsx-dev/README.md

 - Enter a namespace and click Create button

-Make sure this namespace is shown as active under the ICp UI in `System -> Admin -> Namespaces`.
+Make sure this namespace is shown as active under the ICp UI in `Manage -> Namespaces`.
 If this is not the case, simply click the wheel next to the namespace to activate it.

 ### Storage